Logo

 L'INSOLITE passes under a bridge on the River Seine

 Note: Few visitors to Paris are aware of L'Insolite, and the boat hasn't had many passengers when we've seen it cruising.
-We hope the Insolite will continue to cruise from the Pont Saint-Michel, and we think you'll enjoy it if you want a pleasant, relaxed sightseeing experience on the Seine.
+We think you'll enjoy it if you want a pleasant, relaxed sightseeing experience without being surrounded by large tour groups.

 Also see: